LiviaGitHub/ruby-gherkin-tests/README.md

 * Run `firefox=true bundle exec cucumber` open Firefox to execute the test suite
 * Run `chrome=true bundle exec cucumber` open chrome to execute the test suite
-* Run `cucumber` to execute the test suite without open the Browser
+* In the terminal it is possible to obtain the report of the tests

 # To run the tests on BrowserStack: